wasp-lang/wasp/web/docs/migrate-from-0-13-to-0-14.md

 That's it!

 You should now be able to run your app with the new Wasp 0.14.0.
+We recommend reading through the updated [Accessing User Data](./auth/entities/entities.md) section to get a better understanding of the new API.